zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 > will be replaced with `IAsyncAction` for `async void` and `IAsyncOperation<T>`
 > for `async T`.
 >
-> `cs` code fences will be used for samples of what an extension implementaions
+> `cs` code fences will be used for samples of what an extension implementations
 > may look like.

 ### Commands